-This is about where all the information on the internet is stored.
+Here’s where all the information on the internet is stored:

-Learn Where All the Information on the Internet Is Stored
+Where Is All the Information on the Internet Stored?

 Every day we access the internet either through an app on our phone or a web browser on our computer.
 It is an essential part of our lives because it provides information of all sorts.